 - WordPress Setup wizard will ask you initial information about the website, which is mentioned below.

 Step 1: The WordPress installation setup will ask you about the language preference on the first step.
+Here you have to choose the language of your choice and press Continue.

 Step 2: Installation second stage provides info about required information before proceeding.